 This is a ‘what I’ve been braiding lately’ post.
 It’s a letterbraid variation that I came up with last summer on a camping trip—an eighteen-loop version of the 17th Century letterbraid of fourteen loops.
 (Click on photos for more detail)…

-Part 3 on my method for making double braids of 6 to 10 loops as a solo braider instead of as a team.
+Part 3 on my method for making double braids of 6 to 10 loops as a solo braider, instead of the traditional way as a team of two braiders.
 This installment teaches the hollow, or tubular version of the double braid.
 Several color patterns taught for 6- to 10-loop hollow braids.

 Part 1, on the “double-square” or rectangular variation